 The 990-N is a postcard with minimal information that can be filed electronically.
 Don't miss doing so.
-If you think that your status has been revoked, check this IRS page for details.
+If you think that your status has been revoked, check with the IRS.

 If you do lose your exempt status by not filing the 990, there is no appeal process with the IRS.
 Your nonprofit could have to pay income taxes, user fees, and have to file additional paperwork.
 Avoid this arduous process by filing on time each year.

 Which 990 Form to File

 Forms 990, 990-EZ and 990-N are filed by tax-exempt organizations, Which form you file depends on your gross receipts.
 New rules are being phased in, so consult this IRS threshold chart to find out which form to file.